 Central bankers are increasingly relying on their ability to influence inflation expectations as an inflation-reduction tool.
 Policymakers announce their intention to keep economic activity low temporarily to bring down inflation, hoping to influence expectations and contracts' built-in inflation component.
 The more credibility central banks have, the greater the influence of their pronouncements on inflation expectations.

-CEYDA ONER is a deputy division chief in the IMF's Finance Department.
+Ceyda Oner is an Economist in the IMF's Asia and Pacific Department.